danwells96/ARISES/DocFiles/Design Process.md

 **6. Data Entry Methods**

 There were also questions about the most user friendly way to input meals and exercise information.
-Especially with regards to the carbs, fat and protein information there was lots of discussion about whether using a sliding scale (the client’s initial proposal) and a number pad.
+Especially with regards to the carbs, fat and protein information there was lots of discussion about whether to use a sliding scale (the client’s initial proposal) and a number pad.
 Eventually a number pad was chosen firstly because a slider would need a maximum value and secondly it would be difficult to get a high enough resolution with a large range of values, and users would struggle to get the right number.

 Drop down picker menus were used for times and exercise intensity and duration since these have a discrete set of values they can take and it would not take too long on average to scroll to reach the desired value.